dib-lab/2020-paper-sourmash-gather/manuscript.md

 ## Minimum set covers can be used for accurate compositional analysis of metagenomes.

-Many metagenome content analysis approaches use reference genomes to interpret the metagenome content, but most such approaches rely on a curated list of reduced-redundancy genomes from a much larger database (e.g. bioBakery 3 selects approximately 100,000 genomes [@doi:10.7554/eLife.65088]).
-Here, we search an arbitrarily large database to retrieve a *minimum* set of reference genomes necessary to account for all k-mers shared between the metagenome and the database.
+Many metagenome content analysis approaches use reference genomes to interpret the metagenome content, but most such approaches rely on select a list of reduced-redundancy genomes from a much larger database (e.g. bioBakery 3 selects approximately 100,000 genomes [@doi:10.7554/eLife.65088]).
+Here, we do this reduction automatically by searching the complete database to retrieve a *minimum* set of reference genomes necessary to account for all k-mers shared between the metagenome and the database.
 We show that this can be resolved efficiently for real-world data sets; implementing a greedy min-set-cov approximation algorithm on top of _Scaled MinHash_, we provide an approach that readily scales to 700,000 genomes on current hardware (performance in appendix).
-Moreover, this procedure reduces the number of genomes under consideration to $\approx 100$ for several mock and real metagenomes.
+We show that in practice this procedure reduces the number of genomes under consideration to $\approx 100$ for several mock and real metagenomes.

-The development of a small list of relevant genomes is particularly useful for large reference databases containing many redundant genomes; for example, in Table @tbl:genbank-cover, we show that for two communities, we can select minimum metagenome covers of 19 and 99 genomes for metagenomes that contain matches to 406k and 96k GenBank genomes total.
+The development of a small list of relevant genomes is particularly useful for large reference databases containing many redundant genomes; for example, in Table @tbl:genbank-cover, we show that for one mock and one real community, we select minimum metagenome covers of 19 and 99 genomes for metagenomes that contain matches to 406k and 96k GenBank genomes total.